ArthurDanjou/artchat/content/projects/artsite.md

 [**ArtSite**](https://arthurdanjou.fr) is my personal space on the web — a portfolio, a blog, and a digital lab where I showcase my projects, write about topics I care about, and experiment with design and web technologies.

-It’s designed to be fast, accessible, and fully responsive.
+It's designed to be fast, accessible, and fully responsive.
 The site also serves as a playground to explore and test modern frontend tools.

 ### ⚒️ Tech Stack